Upcoming Public Hearings

 You may submit written testimony to landusetestimony@council.nyc.gov.
-We will take written testimony up to 72 hours following the completion of the public hearing.
+Written testimony will be accepted up to 72 hours following the completion of the public hearing.

-For questions about accessibility or to request ASL, CART, or any other accommodations please contact EEO Officer at EEOOfficer@council.nyc.gov or call (212) 788-6936 at least three (3) business days before the hearing.
-If you need non-English language interpretation, please email translationservice@council.nyc.gov, at least three (3) business days before the hearing.
+For questions about accessibility or to request ASL, CART, or any other accommodation, please contact the EEO Officer at EEOOfficer@council.nyc.gov or call (212) 788-6936 at least three (3) business days before the hearing.
+If you need non-English language interpretation, please email translationservice@council.nyc.gov at least three (3) business days before the hearing.
 Please include the following information in your email:

 - Name and date of the hearing